 As well as the above start a collection of reference books – almost all novels need research.
 So whatever you are writing about, get some books on that subject.

-If you aren’t sure think about this – if you are writing fiction and creating a whole world, get some atlas books to get details of other countries to help inspire you.
+If you aren’t sure, consider this – if you are writing fiction and creating a whole world, get some atlas books to get details of other countries to help inspire you.
 Get books on geology, the desert, forests etc and learn about their climates, weather patterns, types of creatures that live there.

-Look at books on culture and religion to give you an idea on how different people in different places view the world that could be connected or worked into your own novel?
+Look at books on culture and religion to give you an idea of how different people in different places view the world that could be connected or worked into your own novel?

 If you don’t have space for all these books then get them on a kindle.
-I prefer actual books for reading but some of the larger reference books I like on kindle, just saves me some space.
+I prefer actual books for reading but some of the larger reference books I like on Kindle as they just save me space.

 Diary or Calendar

 If you have a problem keeping up with timelines, get a diary or calendar and use if for your novel.